kevinolega/callcentertrainingtips/start.md

 Not speaking in English is a fucking disability.

-## Speaking Good English Always Equals Making a Good Impression
+## Speaking English Always Makes A POSITIVE IMPRESSION

 People who can speak in English well, always makes a good impression.

 If you speak in English, people see you as educated, intelligent, refined, a person of class and substance.

 Speaking in Tagalog when you are in an interview and the interviewer is speaking in English will give potential employers the impression that you are unprofessional, lazy, uneducated and poor.

+## NOBODY Will Tell You The TRUTH

 No offense, but you should be offended.